CSBSJU/CSCI-310/assignments/assignment-2.md

         return 0;
       }
       ```
-   1. (Extra credit) Modify the program to print the alphabet of a language of
+   <del>1.
+(Extra credit) Modify the program to print the alphabet of a language
-      your choosing (other than Latin/English).
-You’ll need to do some research
+      of your choosing (other than Latin/English).
+You’ll need to do some
-      to figure out how to use Unicode instead of ASCII in C (hint: changing
+      research to figure out how to use Unicode instead of ASCII in C (hint:
-      locale might help).
+      changing locale might help).</del>

-1. Go to
+1. **JUST FOR FUN** Go to
    [this](http://www.csbsju.edu/computerscience/curriculum/launch/default.htm)
    webpage and launch the Data Representation program (Click on it and then
    click Open).
-If you’re working on Linux instead of Windows, go to
+If you're working on Linux instead of Windows, go to
    Applications\>CSBSJU\>Computer Science\>Launch Page Apps\>Data Representation
    and then click to maximize in order to see all text fields and buttons.
 This
    simulator program is a tool to assist beginners in learning several different